Inquiry

 2025-01-20

-Cleaning methods
+Cleaning method

 • External cleaning

-Maintenance methods
+Maintenance Method

 • Inspection and replacement of lubricating oil

-• Inspection of Gears and Bearings
+• Inspection of gears and bearings

-• For bearings, check whether there is looseness, abnormal noise, or overheating.
+• For bearings, check for looseness, abnormal noise, or overheating.
 A normal bearing should operate smoothly and quietly.
-If any problem is detected with the bearing, it should be replaced promptly to prevent the fault from escalating.
+If any problems are found with the bearings, they should be replaced in a timely manner to avoid the expansion of the fault.

-• Regular no - load operation inspection
+• Regular no-load operation inspection